makersacademy/airport_challenge/README.md

 One assumption from my side was the fact that every `plane` instances I create is `in air`.

-I could concluded this challenge without viewing any solution posted on the web, it could be more elegant ways to solve it, but this was my own approach.
+I could concluded this challenge without viewing any solution posted on the web, it should be more elegant ways to solve it, but this was my own approach.

+Thanks to Makers Academy for all its support on this learning process

 Is a public repo and can be found on: